dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 An approval that has been created, is not expired, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initate a transfer.

 In accordance with ICRC-2, multiple approvals can exist for the same `token_id` but different `spender`s and `subaccount`s.
-For the same token (or collection), spender, and subaccount triple a new approval shall always overwrite the old one.
+For the same token, spender, and subaccount triple a new approval shall always overwrite the old one.
 The ledger should limit the number of approvals that can be active per token.
 Such limit is exposed as ledger metadata through the metadata attribute `max_approvals_per_token`.

 The response is a vector comprising records with a `token_id` as first element and an `Ok` variant with the transaction index for the success case or an `Err` variant indicating an error as second element.